lorenzpfei/capacity-planning-frontend/README.md

 The data is fetched from the backend via REST.
 The login is only available via OAuth so far.

+This app is also be available and can be used as a Progressive Web App.

 ![Capacity View](docs/capacities.png  "Capacity View")